 Most importantly, use the bad experience to inform your next choice.

-Be very, very careful in choosing a place to live and your future housemate(s).
+Be very, very careful in choosing a place to live and your future housemate(s) when moving.
 Pay attention to what you “must have” and “can’t live with.”
 Interview thoroughly.
 Know what you are looking for.
 Ask for references.
 Take your time.